Our top tips for Autumn gardening

 Ahh!
 The noise made by all gardeners as the temperature drops and we can get out into our gardens.
 Autumn is our favourite time of the year, the days are still warm, the nights are cool and the soil temperature is just right for planting.

-- Get out the fertiliser and give your plants and lawn a good feed.
+Get out the fertiliser and give your plants and lawn a good feed (looking for top quality fertiliser?
+Click here or pop in store today).
 The constant heat has meant that we have to water our plants more than normal and these flushes out a lot of the fertiliser that was in the soil or pot plants.
 You should fertilise any pot plants as well.

 Pest and disease control